 Congratulations!
 You’ve purchased a new puppy, or perhaps you’re thinking about purchasing a new puppy.
+You’ve probably scoured the classifieds like AmericanListed to find the right one for you, maybe it was a childhood dream to get your own puppy, and have a little ‘dog family’ who knows.
 Either way, you’re probably considering puppy kindergarten for training.
 But did you know puppy training classes offer more than just that?
 Here are a few things you can expect your new pooch to learn from these classes.

 Housebreaking.
 One of the biggest concerns for new dog owners, housebreaking can be a difficult process for your puppy to master.
 The aim is to make sure your puppy knows that they cannot go to the toilet inside the house, only outside.
 It might be time to visit https://www.lawncare.net/service-areas/illinois/ and organise a regular lawncare programme!
 Ask the trainer for tips and pointers on how to housetrain your dog.
 Many trainers will support a type of positive reinforcement approach and urge owners to reward puppies who do a good job.
 If you’re having some difficulty when getting back home, there are products that exist to make everything a little easier, such as these washable puppy pads.